zagui440s/personalCP/8FullStackApp/day2/deployment.md

 sudo certbot --nginx
 ```

-> After you restart the nginx server with `sudo service nginx restart`, your full stack news site should be publicly accessible over HTTPS.
+After you restart the nginx server with `sudo service nginx restart`, your full stack application should be publicly accessible over HTTPS.

 ## External Resources